moonleerecords/moonlee-website/README.md

 $ bundle exec rspec spec
 ```

+Tests are also running on each build (Circle CI).

 #### Rubocop

 We use Rubocop in order to find code inconsistency.
 Rubocop runs on every build (Circle CI) but you can also run it locally.